 Corporate Loans: Getting a private loan from a bank is difficult enough, but getting a business loan is even more difficult.
 P2P lenders have yet again stepped in to fill a void.
 Lending Club, Prosper, Upstart, and Funding Circle, four of the most popular peer-to-peer lending platforms, provide business loans.
 A six-month-old business is all that Upstart requires.
 A firm must be at least two years old to qualify for a loan from a bank.
 P2P lenders are more likely than banking institutions to provide bigger commercial loans.
 For example, funding Circle provides financing of up to $500,000 to small businesses.

-Mortgage loans and Refinances: P2P lenders are gradually entering the mortgage and refinancing markets.
-SoFi, which is arguably probably most famous for student debt refinance, now provides foreclosures and mortgage refinancing (albeit not in all states), and Lending Club plans to offer loans in the long term.
+Mortgage loans and Refinances: A growing number of P2P lenders are entering the mortgage and refinancing markets.
+Several of the top student loan refinance companies now offer foreclosures and refinancing (although not in all states), and others, like Lending Club, plan to offer loans in the long run.